 - Education, Outreach and Training in advanced computing resources, Linux and cluster administration, Information security, bioinformatics, data intensive computing methods and technologies, Hadoop framework, GIS applications and access to national trainings and webinar series

 - Liaison between research community and the Office of Information Technology (OIT)

-Associate Vice President of the Office of Advanced Research Computing (OARC)
+Interim Associate Vice President, Office of Advanced Research Computing

-As Associate Vice President of OARC, Dr. von Oehsen is responsible for providing strategic leadership in advancing Rutgers University’s research and scholarly achievements through next generation computing, networking, data technologies, and creative learning environments.
+As Interim Associate Vice President of OARC, Dr. Reda is responsible for providing strategic leadership in advancing Rutgers University’s research and scholarly achievements through next generation computing, networking, data technologies, and creative learning environments.

 Director, Business Operations, Grants, & Workforce Development

 Kristin Lepping manages and directs the business operations and administrative team.
 Her primary focus at OARC is business strategy and grant management, departmental and operational data reporting, elevating the department’s visibility, and furthering OARC’s education and outreach programs.